noahsug/card-auto-battler/README.md

    - what's the 'strategy pull' for each card, aka how hard to we pivot to a strategy when a card is seen

+7. Evaluate winning sets of cards are different stages of the game and use it for AI

+- for battles 1-N, evaluate win rates of different card picks
+- for each battle #, train neural network to give predicted win rate given cards picks
+- AI generates all possible decks and picks best path forward, balancing immediate win rate vs long term win rate
+- run clustering algorithm to count # of valid strategies
+- force AI to use particular strategy and evaluate win rate vs % of desired cards acquired

 ## gameplay

 effects implemented